 Do something giving.
 Often when we’re overthinking we’re stuck in our own world.
-Try doing something kind, something generous and see how it shifts your mood.
+Try doing something kind, something generous, and see how it shifts your mood.
 I wrote an itty bitty book, Become a Giver, years ago.
 It’s got tons of ideas for giving (many have nothing to do with money).

 Being generous often pulls us outside of our mental world and plugs us back into the world at large.
 Suddenly our rejections don’t feel as grand and suffocating.

 When you’re obsessing, about anything, your mind is in overdrive.
 Meditation stills the mind and allows it to rest.
 Never tried meditation before?
 Use an app like Calm.
-I also add meditations to the self-care lounge.

 Move your body